Key Public Health Questions

-For example, the national and state policies can provide direction on which injury area to address.
+For example, national and state policies can provide direction on which injury area to address.
 A number of government departments have outlined their priorities for injury prevention using community-level priority setting approaches.
-It is crucial however that the priorities you select are important for your community.
-We have listed a couple of key state-wide strategies that influence the work that is undertaken to reduce injury related harm in our community.
+Despite these policies existing it is crucial that the priorities you select are important for your community.
+Summarised below are some key state-wide strategies that influence the work that is undertaken to reduce injury related harm in our community.

 The Department of Health Western Australia Priorities

 The Department of Health WA have set out their priorities for preventing injury and promoting safer communities.
 These are: